 - Social Connection

-The clinical research will require engineering support to collect and interpret the behavioral markers and to implement the models on a computing platform.
+- The clinical research will require engineering support to collect and interpret the behavioural markers and to implement the models on a computing platform.
 This support will be delivered by the Technology Platform – a portfolio of software and hardware components which

-Collect behavioral marker information using sensors, hand-held devices and environmental monitors
+- Collect behavioural marker information using sensors, hand-held devices and environmental monitors

 - Communicate it to a central processing core